Brett-Kennedy/FormulaFeatures/README.md

 # FormulaFeatures
 A feature engineering tool to efficiently create effective, arbitrarily-complex arithmetic combinations of numeric features.

-For the description, see the article on Medium: [FormulaFeatures: A Tool to Generate Highly Predictive Features for Interpretable Models](https://medium.com/towards-data-science/formulafeatures-a-tool-to-generate-highly-predictive-features-for-interpretable-models-e18aab45e96d)
+For a description, see the article on Medium: [FormulaFeatures: A Tool to Generate Highly Predictive Features for Interpretable Models](https://medium.com/towards-data-science/formulafeatures-a-tool-to-generate-highly-predictive-features-for-interpretable-models-e18aab45e96d)

 ## Introduction